nojronatron/taskmaster/README.md

 - App is currently debugged and runs without crashing.
 - User can login, go to Add Task activity, and click the Add Image button and get the Picker utility.
-- Missing: Attach an image (see TODOs, below).
-- Missing: Upload to S3 (Code to get key and implement upload to S3 not done).
-- Allow users to optionally select an image to attach to a new task (nearly done).
+- Allow users to optionally select an image to attach to a new task.
 - If a user attaches an image to the task it should be uploaded to S3 and associated with that task (NOT done).

+Wednesday 13-July

 - Task Detail should display an image within the activity if one is associated with the selected task (NOT done).
+- Missing: Upload to S3 (Code to get key and implement upload to S3 not done).

 TODOs